-Attach appropriate Material Safety Data and COSHH Sheets for all hazardous substances likely to be used at a spill site
+Attach appropriate Material Safety Data and COSHH Sheets for all

 7.2.4 Cold Stress

 Cold stress can occur among responders as a result of prolonged exposure to low environmental air temperatures or from immersion in low temperature water.
 It can lead to several adverse effects including frostbite, chilblain and hypothermia.
 The single most important aspect of life-threatening hypothermia is the fall in the deep core temperature of the body.